lando/docs/guides/updating-to-rc2.md

       - '80'
 ```

-Check out [this example](https://github.com/lando/core/tree/main/examples/services) which is tested on every build for some examples of new override syntax.
+Check out [these examples](https://github.com/lando/core/tree/main/examples) which are tested on every build for some examples of new override syntax.

 ## Internal Service Name Changes